seL4/docs/Tutorials/CAmkES_Tutorial_1.md

 The same component provides both.
 Therefore, CAmkES prefixes the instances of functions in an Interface with the Interface-instance's name.
-In the dual-function NIC device's case, it might have a "provides
-<INTERFACE_NAME> serial" and a "provides <INTERFACE_NAME>
+In the dual-function NIC device's case, it might have a `provides <INTERFACE_NAME> serial` and a `provides <INTERFACE_NAME> nic`.
-nic".
 When a caller wants to call for the NIC-send, it would call, nic_send(), and when a caller wants to invoke the Serial-send, it would call, "serial_send()".